WORTH SEEING IN THEATERS

 Richard Linklater’s poignant college drama Everybody Wants Some!! opened the film portion of the festival.
 Adam Pinney’s quirky film about eccentricity and obsession, The Arbalest, won the narrative grand jury prize.
 Keith Maitland’s Tower, which reconstructs the 1966 sniper shootings at the University of Texas at Austin, won the top documentary prize.

 U.S. Grand Jury Prizes – Weiner (documentary) – A behind-the-scenes look at scandal in Anthony Weiner’s New York City mayoral campaign.
-The Birth of a Nation (drama) – Brutal historical drama of Nat Turner, a literate slave and preacher in the antebellum South.
+The Birth of a Nation (drama) – Historical drama of Nat Turner, a literate slave and preacher in the antebellum South, and the brutal slave rebellion he led.

 U.S. Audience Awards – Jim: The James Foley Story (documentary) – Examines the public execution by ISIS of American journalist James Foley.
 The Birth of a Nation (drama).